SantiMiraIT/active-directory-homelab/README.md

 ## 🎯 Project Overview

 This repository documents my hands-on Active Directory home lab project, built as part of my transition from healthcare to IT support roles.
-The lab demonstrates practical enterprise IT skills including Windows Server administration, Active Directory management, Group Policy configuration, and PowerShell automation.
+The lab demonstrates practical enterprise IT skills including Windows Server administration, Active Directory management, Group Policy configuration, and systematic troubleshooting.

 ## 👨‍💼 About Me